-- If you have multiple homes in the Home app, such as your primary residence and a vacation home, when someone rings the Hello in your vacation home, you won’t receive a visitor announcement on the speakers and displays in your primary residence.
+- If you have multiple homes in the Home app, such as your primary residence and a vacation home, when someone rings the doorbell in your vacation home, you won’t receive a visitor announcement on the speakers and displays in your primary residence.
 You’ll still get a notification on your phone or tablet from the Nest app.

 - If you have familiar face alerts turned on, your Google Assistant can show or say the name you’ve assigned to the visitor.
 Keep in mind, you’ll need to enable familiar face alerts in the Nest app and assign names to the people you’ve told your doorbell to recognize.
 Otherwise, your Google Assistant will only announce that a person is at the door.

 For more information, visit the article about how to use a doorbell with your speaker or display.